Skip to main content

 If you know someone who works at a warehouse or distribution center, they often have access to large quantities of sturdy boxes in various sizes.
 Asking for spare boxes can yield high-quality options for moving.
 You might also be wondering whether movers provide boxes.
 Some moving companies do include boxes and packing supplies as part of their service, but not all do.
 So it’s a good idea to ask ahead of time whether boxes are included or if you’ll need to source them yourself.

-C. Online & Community Resources
+C. Online and Community Platforms

 17. Freecycle